luisddm/frontend-automation/slides/build-systems.md

 ---

 # Opinionated frontend architecture vs fully customizable architecture
-- Some frameworks (i.e. Ember) provide already a build system with lots of tools out of the box.
+- Some frameworks (i.e. Ember) provide already a **preconfigured build system** with lots of tools out of the box.
 	- With one command we can have a frontend architecture ready to use.
-	- Decisions already taken for us (opinionated).
+	- Decisions already taken for us (**opinionated**).

-- We can build our own architecture, package it and recreate it many times for many projects using generators (Yeoman).
+- We can build our own architecture, package it and recreate it many times for many projects using Yeoman generators.

 ---